 It's written for individuals, caseworkers and carers as well as families of those with anxiety, depression, bipolar and more.

-Free diabetes test
+Get a free diabetes test

 Diabetes occurs because the body can't use glucose properly, either because of a lack of the hormone insulin or because the insulin available doesn't work effectively.
 If left untreated, this can lead to serious health problems, like high blood pressure, heart disease, kidney failure and nerve damage.